davidjfk/016_Superpy/readme_files/README_SOFTWARE_DESIGN.md

         py s.py del_sold 43
         legenda: delete row from SOLD.csv with id 18.

+        design / implementation issues / choices:
+        1. For each bought product that I want to delete (e.g. milk has expired / is out of date ), I must first check if the product has not already been sold.
+        If it has been sold, then this product cannot be removed (not without 'cooking the books').

+        2. a product can be deleted if it has expired, but also if it has not yet expired.

 8.  create the argparse user interface: in argparse assign a subparser to each use case from step 7.